Lambeth Council have granted planning permission for a new hospital building, which will be joined to the existing Evelina London Children's Hospital.

 Patients, families and staff have been involved every step of the way.
 Their feedback has helped to shaped plans so that our bigger and better children's hospital is designed around their needs, now and in the future.

-Our new building will provide:
+The new building would provide:

 - Around 100 beds across new wards, with 20 additional critical care beds.